core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * URI authority component -- If this method is used, the application group is identified by the authority component of the group URI or a subset thereof.

-   Because the CoAP group is also defined by the same authority component (see {{sec-groupnaming-coap}}), this method can only be used if there is a predefined relation between CoAP groups and application groups (see {{sec-groupdef-grouprelations}}).
+   Because the CoAP group is also defined by the same authority component (see {{sec-groupnaming-coap}}), a given CoAP group always maps to exactly one application group.
+(See {{sec-groupdef-grouprelations}} for background on group relations.)

-   Note that the host component within the authority component of the Group URI can be a group hostname, or an IP address literal.
-For constrained networks, using an IP address literal has the benefit that it reduces the size of the CoAP request message.
+   Note that the host subcomponent within the authority component of the Group URI can be a group hostname, or an IP address literal.
+For constrained networks, using an IP address literal matching the request's destination IP address has the benefit of reducing the size of the CoAP message.
-   This is because the Uri-Host Option is elided from the CoAP request in this case.
+   This is because the Uri-Host Option is elided from the CoAP request in this case, since its default value applies (see {{Section 5.10.1 and Section 6.4 of RFC7252}}).

    Full examples are provided in {{sec-examples-app-group-naming-authority}}.

-Due to the CoAP client's encoding of the request URI into CoAP options (see {{Section 6.4 of RFC7252}}) and the possibility of the CoAP server to compose the URI again based on received options (see {{Section 6.5 of RFC7252}}), the application group name information can be transported to the server and used to select the intended application group.
+Due to the CoAP client's encoding of the request URI into CoAP options (per {{Section 6.4 of RFC7252}}) and the possibility of the CoAP server to compose the URI again based on received options (see {{Section 6.5 of RFC7252}}), the application group name information can be transported to the server and used to select the intended application group.

 Any other method to transport the application group name within a CoAP request, but not using the group URI, would require a new CoAP option to be defined.
 Such an approach is out of the scope of this document.